 During the Nineteenth Century certain Metaphysical Societies – particularly those based on the ancient Holy Kabbalah – established the pentagram as part of the Tarot Card system of divination.
 They renamed the Suit of Coins as the Suit of Pentacles.

-Twentieth Century Satanists adopted inverted pentagrams (and inverted crucifixes) as symbols of evil – an unfortunate association that stuck in public consciousness.
+Twentieth Century Satanists adopted inverted pentagrams (and inverted crucifixes) as symbols of evil – an unfortunate association that has stuck in public consciousness.

 Meanwhile, the upright pentagram has been reclaimed by Wiccans and Witches.
 They see it as a representation of the five elements – Earth, Fire, Wind, Air, and Spirit.
 It remains the most recognized symbol of their beliefs, and has once again become associated with the Divine!